 John Graham(born 1810) was the oldest child of William Graham and Sarah Jacobs-Graham.
 He was married to Mary Jane Unknown (born 1810) and they settled in Carvers Creek Community of Bladen County, North Carolina.
 Many of their offspring today continue to live in the communities of Carvers Creek, East Arcadia, Buckhead, Garland, Bolivia and Council, North Carolina.
 It is believed that both John and Mary Jane are buried on or near John’s family land.
 It is also believed that the Graham early stronghold and land purchased in the 1800’s by his mother Sarah is now just a wooded area north of the Buckhead Community, south of the Youngstown Community, and west of the East Arcadia.
 Many of their children and offspring identify themselves as either African-American or Native-American.
 (Of the 5 Waccamaw Siouan Indian Tribe Chiefs 2 were great-grand children of John & Mary Jane Graham.
 One of their son’s John N. Graham born about 1834 left his wife and three children in Bladen County around the 1860’s and arrived in Robeson County, North Carolina there he married at least twice.
-First he married Beadie Locklear-Graham born about 1857 and second to Gainor Locklear-Graham (1839-1890) most of their descendants are members of the Lumbee Indian Tribe.
+First to Gainor Locklear-Graham (1839-1890) and second he married Beadie Locklear-Graham born about 1857 most of their descendants are members of the Lumbee Indian Tribe.

 *NOTE: One of James and Winnie’s children, Melvin William Graham born in 1865 was named after his grand-father William Graham, Sr. Melvin married Georgian A. Unknown who was born in Georgia.
 Melvin and Georgian raised their children, Alice, Rosa Lee, Arizona, Theodore & Philip either in Alabama or Georgia.